tfgg/yournextmep/_candidates/eu2014/libdem/christine-tinker.md

 person: christine-tinker
 region: west-midlands
 party: libdem
-title: West Midlands - Liberal Democrats - Christine Tinker
+title: Christine Tinker is running for MEP in West Midlands for the Liberal Democrats
 incumbent: false
 ---